GliaX/Aerosol-Reducing-Mask/README.md

 ![Figure 1: Orientation of Adapter v1.0 on Print Bed](media/figure1.png)
+*Figure 1: Orientation of Adapter v1.0 on Print Bed*

 * NOTE: ABS is prone to thermoplastic contraction (shrinkage).
 If the slicing software does not already compensate for this shrinkage, consider measuring the